Lenovo's Yoga S940 is a $1,500 ultraportable that screams CES

 - Integrated Intel UHD 620 graphics

-Open it up though and you're greeted with a display that goes nearly edge to edge thanks to some seriously slim bezels.
+Open it up, though, and you're greeted with a display that goes nearly edge to edge thanks to some seriously slim bezels.
 On top of that, the glass curves around those bezels and disappears into the lid -- the world's first laptop with this curved glass.
-Not only does it look nice, but it makes the overall footprint far smaller than past 14-inch laptops, though Acer's Swift 7 announced at CES is equally extraordinary for this reason.
+Not only does it look nice, but it makes the overall footprint far smaller than for past 14-inch laptops, though Acer's Swift 7 announced at CES is equally extraordinary for this reason.

-Lenovo will offer two display options with the S940: A UHD (3,840 by 2,400-pixel) DisplayHDR 400 with a 500-nit brightness or a 400-nit FHD (1,920 by 1,080-pixel) Dolby Vision panel.
-Above the display is a built-in infrared (IR) camera that lets you sign-in with facial recognition.
+Lenovo will offer two display options with the S940: a UHD (3,840x2,400-pixel) DisplayHDR 400 with 500-nit brightness or a 400-nit FHD (1,920x1,080-pixel) Dolby Vision panel.
+Above the display is a built-in infrared (IR) camera that lets you sign in with facial recognition.
 Lenovo said it also has AI sensors that can tell when you've walked away from the laptop and will automatically lock it as well as tell you if someone is shoulder surfing and looking at your screen while you're working.

-If you connect the S940 to an external display -- it has two Thunderbolt 3 USB-C ports -- you'll be able to use its Glance by Mirametrix attention-sensing AI, which detects which display you're looking at, the laptop's or the attached one, and will move open windows accordingly.
+If you connect the S940 to an external display -- it has two Thunderbolt 3 USB-C ports -- you'll be able to use its Glance by Mirametrix attention-sensing AI, which detects whether you're looking at the laptop's display or the attached one, and will move open windows accordingly.
 Of course, in true CES fashion, none of the AI features were working when I saw the S940, but Lenovo says they will be available when the laptop ships in May.

-Rounding things out is Amazon Alexa and Microsoft Cortana voice assistant support with far-field mics so they can be used from a distance.
-You'll even have the option to use voice matching to have the assistants respond to your voice only.
+Rounding things out is support for the Amazon Alexa and Microsoft Cortana voice assistants with far-field mics so they can be used from a distance.
+You'll even have the option to use voice matching to make the assistants respond to your voice only.

-The S940 wasn't the only Yoga Lenovo brought to CES.
-The Yoga C730 with AMOLED is a 15.6-inch convertible with a brilliant UHD (3840 by 2160-pixel) pen-enabled display.
+The S940 wasn't the only Yoga that Lenovo brought to CES.
+The Yoga C730 with AMOLED is a 15.6-inch convertible with a brilliant UHD (3,840x2,160-pixel) pen-enabled display.
 Built from anodized aluminum, it looks like a Yoga two-in-one mixed with a MacBook Pro.

-Specs include an eighth-gen Intel Core i7, up to 16GB of memory and up to 512GB PCIe SSD, but you'll only find integrated graphics, which is disappointing.
-Especially so given its starting price of $1,650.
-Oh and it currently won't be available in US when it ships in April.
+Specs include an eighth-gen Intel Core i7, up to 16GB of memory and an up to 512GB PCIe solid-state drive (SSD), but you'll find only integrated graphics, which is disappointing.
+Especially so given the Yoga C730's starting price of $1,650.
+Oh, and it currently won't be available in US when it ships in April.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.